+What does PdG test tell you?
 A PdG test is a hormone test strip that measures the amount of PdG in your urine.
 A positive PdG test after ovulation confirms that ovulation occurred.

 Right now you may be thinking, But doesn’t a progesterone blood test confirm ovulation?
 Why would I need a PdG test?
 And you’re right — serum progesterone tests do in fact confirm ovulation.